 Other income is derived from policies we write and represents additional charges to policyholders for services outside of the premium charge, such as installment billing or policy issuance costs.
 Another component of other income is attributable to sales made by the Company's subsidiary, Katkin, which was acquired in October 2021.
-Other income increased by \$112,000 or 238.3% during the three months ended March 31, 2022 as a result of the current period's fewer premium write offs and the Katkin sales in 2022 compared to zero sales during the same period in 2021.
+Other income increased by \$110,000, or 79.7%, during the six months ended June 30, 2022 as compared to the same period in 2021 as a result of the Katkin sales in 2022 compared to zero sales during the same period in 2021 and a positive change in the cash value of officer life insurance.